cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Infrastructure/azure.md

 See the [Common Properties](#common-properties) section.

+  * `resource_group_name` The name of the resource group in which to create the resource
   * `template_file` The path to a blueprint resource containing an Azure Resource Template.
   * `template` The content of an Azure Resource Template.
   * `params` Parameters to provide to the Azure Resource Template.